PRESS RELEASE: SEPTEMBER 9, 2025

 Download the written comments to EGLE (PDF)

-Traverse City, Mich. – On August 29, 2025, Flow Water Advocates, a Great Lakes water protection organization, together with the Sierra Club and Surfrider Foundation, submitted written comments on Enbridge’s application for a Water Resources Permit for the corporation’s proposed Line 5 tunnel project through the Straits of Mackinac.
-The application is currently being reviewed by the Michigan Department of Environment, Great Lakes, and Energy (EGLE) for compliance under the Michigan Natural Resources and Environmental Protection Act (NREPA), Parts 303 and 325.
+Traverse City, Mich. – On August 29, 2025, Flow Water Advocates, a Great Lakes water protection organization, together with the Sierra Club and Surfrider Foundation, submitted written comments on Enbridge’s application for a Water Resources Permit for its proposed Line 5 tunnel project through the Straits of Mackinac.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is reviewing the application for compliance under the Michigan Natural Resources and Environmental Protection Act (NREPA), Parts 303 and 325.

-Flow’s comments demand that EGLE consider the entire project in its review, and detail the many adverse environmental impacts that will or are likely to result from the project’s approval, including:
+Flow’s comments demand that EGLE’s review consider the entire project, and detail the many adverse environmental impacts that will or are likely to result from the project’s approval, including:

 - a projected six years of construction traffic and noise, light, and air pollution;